funixz/glusterdocs/Install-Guide/Configure.md

 ### Partition the disk

-Assuming you have a empty disk at `/dev/sdb`:
+Assuming you have an empty disk at `/dev/sdb`:

 		fdisk /dev/sdb